Getting Help with Medical Debt in Washington State

 Do not ignore any bill.
 Read it carefully.
 Make sure you know:

-what the bill is for
+what it is for

 what it says you owe